ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 - Be consistent
 - Be static

+Note:
+Things to keep in mind to create a helpful service, instead of having to fight and be frustrated by it.
+Considerations as we potentially have free standing services or serverless functions

 ---

 ### Abstraction: enough is a enough

 - Don't abstract on the 2nd use case, wait until a *known* 3rd *distinct* use case then write *good enough* abstraction
 - Can still isolate common pieces in a method, just wait to write a more generic abstraction

+Note:
+Over use of the DRY principle?
+    - When to be okay with duplication.
+When is there benefit to or not to.
+    - Something to consider when writing or reviewing code.
+Are we making work for ourselves?

 ---